dvegas7/Surgical-instrument-center-detected-using-Centernet/README.md

 All credit for the original work and original contributions must be attributed to the original author.
 I claim no authority over the original repository, its goals, or its future versions.

-If you are interested in the original repository or wish to contribute to it, please refer to the original repository by following the link above.
+If you are interested in the original repository or wish to contribute to it, please refer to the link above.
 ## Installation
 All the installation instructions can be found in [INSTALLATION.md](readme/INSTALLATION.md)